 - inadequate calorie intake during rapid growth

-- reduced protein and micronutrient intake
+- reduced protein and micronutrient consumption

 - delayed puberty in undernourished states